apache/celeborn-website/docs/user_guide/upgrade.md

 The whole graceful shutdown process should be finished within a timeout of `celeborn.worker.graceful.shutdown.timeout`, which default value is `600s`.

-## Partition hard split and Pre-commit hard split partition
+## Allocated partition do hard split and Pre-commit hard split partition

 As mentioned in the previous section that the worker needs to wait for all allocated partition files to be committed during the restart process, which means that the worker need to wait for all the shuffle